Cid2022/projeto-android/README.md

 # projeto-android
-Projeto do capítulo 18 do Curso em Vídeo
+Projeto - A história do bonequinho do Android.